 Connecting to a Windows Azure SQL Database Using SQL Server Native Client

-For a sample that shows how to connect to a Windows Azure SQL Database using SQL Server Native Client, see Development: How-to Topics (Windows Azure SQL Database).
+For a sample that shows how to connect to a Azure SQL Database using SQL Server Native Client, see Development: How-to Topics (Windows Azure SQL Database).

 The following are known issues when connecting to a SQL Database using SQL Server Native Client: